EduardoCordeiro/backend-engineering-challenge/README.md

 Besides the current input correctness checks that I made, some assumptions had to be made to obtain a correct result.

-One of this assumptions was the window size, as it was not given what values can it be.
+One of this assumptions was the window size, as it was not given what it could be.
 Does it always refer to minutes?
-Or on sparser datasets it can refer to hours or days
+Or on sparser datasets it can refer to hours or even days.

-Developed on Python 3.7, using only standard libraries.
-No build required, run example shown below.

 ####Client